katalon-studio/katalon-studio-jenkins-plugin/README.md

-# Katalon Plugin for Jenkins
+# Katalon TestOps Plugin for Jenkins

-Katalon Plugin for Jenkins helps execute Katalon Studio in Jenkins easily.
+Katalon TestOps Plugin for Jenkins helps execute Katalon Studio in Jenkins easily.
 Katalon Studio will be downloaded and deployed automatically.

 > For Jenkins Pipeline, please use the official Docker image for Katalon Studio.